 Scenario 1: Cheapest Leads

-- Scenario 1: Cheapest LeadsThis theory is a little more old school and is based on cost-conscious bar manager's train of though.
-If something goes bad in the pour - say too much cranberry or a sour egg—you are not wasting your most expensive ingredient, the liquor.
+The "cheapest leads" theory is one approach to mixing noncarbonated cocktails.
+It's a bit old-school and based on a cost-conscious bar manager's train of thought.
+If something goes bad in the pour—you add too much cranberry juice or crack a sour egg—you're not wasting the liquor, which is the most expensive ingredient.

-- If you accidentally overpour the spirit you will either have to add a mixer to bring it back into balance or end up serving a "burnt" cocktail that is too strong.
+The main issue with this method is when you accidentally overpour the spirit.
+You will either have to add a mixer to balance the drink's flavor or end up serving a "burnt" cocktail that is too strong.